Helium-10-Coupons/.github/profile/README.md

 ## 🎯 Final Recommendation

-If you want the cleanest summary for readers, use this:

 > **Best current short-term deal:** `26APR35OFF6M`
 > **Best alternative 6-month option:** `BLOGGINGSTART20`
 > **Best long-term recurring option:** `BLOGGINGSTART10`

-That keeps the page simple, useful, and more future-proof.

 ---